SandyRodger/LS170-171/lesson_4.md

   echo "Hello $1"
   echo "Hello $2"
 }

+greeting 'Peter' 'Paul' # => 'Hello Peter'
+                        # => 'Hello Paul'
 ```
 - Variables can be interpolated in double quoted strings.

-greeting 'Peter' 'Paul' # outputs 'Hello Peter' 'Hello Paul' on separate lines

 ## [Working with Netcat](https://launchschool.com/lessons/0e67d1ce/assignments/7989eb3f)

-- Netcat is a Network utility used for ereading and writing data accross network connections using TDP or UDP.
+- Netcat is a Network utility used for reading and writing data accross network connections using TDP or UDP.
 (It's like Telnet from before).

 ```
 $ netcat -v google.com 80